citelao/Spotify-for-Alfred/doc/spec.md

 # How Spotifious should work #

-There are three specific types of output:
+There are four specific types of output:

 1. Main Menu — first activation
+4. Generic Menu — list of options, used for settings menu.
 2. Search Menu — user typing
 3. Detail Menu — autocompleted text with Spotify URL

 ## Main Menu ##

 `^⌘⏎` should show the main menu.

+It should check for updates every so often and display an update bar occasionally.

 1. ► Crooked Teeth ⏎ `playpause`
 	- ???